biotope/biotope-element/docs/component.md

 ## Rendering
 The `render` function was designed to complement the concept of Web Components and take it to the next level.
-It provides the developer with a simple and intuitive way to render information inside the component.
+It provides you with a simple and intuitive way to render information inside the component.

-Thus, every component implements a `render` function.
+Every component implements a `render` function.
 Inside it, you need to call and return the `this.html` function on a template literal to add HTML to your component:

 ```javascript
 // my-button.js